Day 2 … Monday, 3rd August 2015

-Started at 7am, arrived at the albergue San Javier at 5pm to the last bed available.
+Started at 7am and arrived at the albergue San Javier at 5pm to the last available bed.
 31.2km on arid shadeless dirt path most of the way.
-Can’t believe I did it.
+Can’t believe I did it!

 It was a long walk but the charming Orbigo river, bridge and town makes it somewhat worthwhile.

 Wished I had stayed the night in this town Hospital de Orbigo with its quaint cafes overlooking the river and albergues smelling of fresh coffee and bread.

 The ancient Roman bridge tells a tale of chivalry of one knight who suffered a lady’s scorn and challenged all the best lances in the whole of Europe to battle on this bridge for 30 days.
 He fought and won the glory but not his lady’s love.
 So a pilgrim he became, walking the Camino to Santiago.

 As I imagined how it could have been hundreds of years ago, a few cyclists stopped and looked down the river where a girl was taking a bath.
 Tsk!
 Times have changed but behaviours don’t.

 Past Orbigo, the way would have been really monotonous if not for a group of really friendly students who had to complete 25km as part of their summer vacation camp.

 We passed this hippie yogi who gives fruits and drinks to anyone who comes his way, all are welcomed, everything is free.
 He was like sugar to ants.